 Ender’s Game by Orson Scott Card

-Set at an unspecified date in the future, Earth is at war with the insectoid alien species Formics, known simply as the “buggers.”
-Nations on Earth have united, and the governments are coordinated through the International Fleet, which oversees the defense strategy.
-The world is still scarred by the memories of the previous brutal invasions, and there is a collective fear of the potential return of the Formics.
-To prepare for the 3rd invasion, gifted children are recruited into a rigorous military training program in space.
+Set in a future where Earth is at war with the insectoid alien species Formics, or “buggers,” humanity has united under the International Fleet, which coordinates global defense strategies against the threat.
+The scars of previous invasions are still fresh, and there is a collective fear of the Formics’ return.
+To prepare for the Third Invasion, gifted children are selected and subjected to rigorous military training in space.

 Do Androids Dream Of Electric Sheep? by Philip K. Dick